plblum/jivs/docs/API/Conditions/Home.md

 # Conditions
-The `Condition` is the rule that evaluates the data, providing one of these answers: Match, NoMatch, Undetermined.
+The `Condition` is the rule that evaluates the data, providing one of these answers: `Match`, `NoMatch`, `Undetermined`.
 It is used in several ways:
 - Within the `Validator object`.
 The `Validator object` itself is a single class, and gets wired up to the right `Condition` to make it handle that rule.
 - To enable a `ValueHost`.
 It is assigned to `ValueHostConfig.enablerConfig`.
 - As a component of these conditions: